haraldeskeland/haraldeskeland/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Computer Engineering, and working part time with Cloud Operations at Ruter AS.
+- 🔭 I’m currently taking a masters in Programming and Systems architecture at University of Oslo., and working part time with Cloud Operations at Ruter AS.
-- 🎹 In my spare time I enjoy working out and producing music.
+- 🎹 In my spare time I enjoy working out, producing music and run an Ecommerce store.
 - 🌱 I’m currently learning .NET, C#, React, JavaScript, Node.js
 - 📫 How to reach me: harald_mathias@hotmail.com